-Institutions should notify the Office of the Commissioner of Banking if a computer security incident occurs that harms the confidentiality, integrity, or availability of an information system or the information that the system processes, stores or transmits.
+Institutions should notify the Office of the Commissioner of Banking if a cybersecurity incident occurs that harms the confidentiality, integrity, or availability of an information system or the information that the system processes, stores or transmits.
 Notification should occur as soon as possible and within 36 hours after the institution determines that a security incident has occurred.
-Notifications may be provided by email to alerts@banking.sc.gov or by calling Deputy Commissioner Janeen R. Hughes.
+Notifications may be provided by email to alerts@banking.sc.gov or by calling Senior Review Examiner Deidre Fulmer.